This article has links to products and services we love, which we may make commission from.

 This tour has a no chase policy, which is important because there are captive animal day trips in Tenerife which should be avoided.

-The area also has a pebble beach with grassy patches for people to sunbathe on.
+The area also has a pebble beach with grassy patches for people to sunbathe.

-This area is used daily by surfers and you can hire boards on the streets just behind the beach.
+Surfers use this area daily, and you can hire boards on the streets just behind the beach.

 Playa de la Pinta is the beach with the big inflatable in the water!